verlok/verlok.github.io/_posts/2020-11-11-capping-image-fidelity-2x-minimize-loading-time.md

 ```

 Leading to the download of a 900 pixels wide image.
-What we want is to cap the fidelity to 2x so that it downloads the an image 600 pixels wide.
+What we want is to cap the fidelity to 2x so that it downloads the 600 pixels wide image.

 The only way to do that on the web is to use the `picture` tag like the following: